A Very Curious Girl: Plot

-Marie is a young woman who lives in sheer poverty in the fictional village and commune of Tellier (an allusion to La Maison Tellier) with her mother, a woman of obscure origins suspected to be a Romanichel sorcerer, and her pet buck.
-Marie and her mother are despised by the locals although Marie is also a sexual object for them, including her lesbian boss Irène.
-One day, when her mother dies after a hit-and-run accident and the locals do not even bother to bury her, Marie decides that things have to change and starts to charge people who have sex with her.
-Eventually, she plans to take revenge on those people who take advantage of her.
+Marie is a young woman who lives in absolute poverty in the fictional village and commune of Tellier (an allusion to La Maison Tellier) with her mother, a woman of obscure origins suspected to be a Romany sorcerer, and her pet billy-goat.
+Marie and her mother are despised by the locals, although Marie is also a sexual object for them, including her lesbian boss Irène.

+When her mother is killed by a hit-and-run driver, Marie refuses to allow the priest to giver her a Christian burial, citing the mistreatment to which the church and people of Tellier had subjected them both.
+Instead, she convinces several of the townspeople to bury her mother outside the shack where they lived on Irène's farm.
+Then she decides to take revenge on those people who have taken advantage of her.

+She begins by sleeping with many of the local men in exchange for money, becoming relatively wealthy (compared to her previous meagre life) while garnering social and political influence.
+At the same time, she grows closer to André, a travelling projectionist.
+Throughout the film, Marie uses her influence to unmask the hypocrisy and selfishness of the people of Tellier, in particular its patriarchal men.